Skip to content

 Ruhiyet Palace

-One of the main landmarks in Turkmenistan, specifically in Ashgabat, was built in 1999, and it includes technical equipment and everything needed for different ceremonies.
-Many things can be held, such as meetings, forums, inaugurations, celebrations, concerts, and exhibitions.
+One of the main landmarks in Turkmenistan, specifically in Ashgabat, was built in 1999.
+It includes technical equipment and everything needed for different ceremonies.
+Many things can be held there, such as meetings, forums, inaugurations, celebrations, concerts, and exhibitions.

 Yangykala Canyon

-Yangykala Canyon is well-known as a large and unusual rock formation, it was a long time ago seabed, but now it is known for its extremely sheer cliffs, which sharp winds and heavy rains have shaped.
+Yangykala Canyon is well-known as a large and unusual rock formation.
+It was a long time ago a seabed, but now it is known for its extremely sheer cliffs, which sharp winds and heavy rains have shaped.

 When you visit the place, you will see that the rocks change their colours depending on the light and time of day.
 For example, in the afternoon, you will see a bright white colour that turns fiery red at sunset.
 Also, you can practise many activities inside the canyon, such as hiking and camping.